Electronic and magnetic properties of superconducting LnO$_{1-x}$F$_{x}$BiS$_{2}$ (Ln = La, Ce, Pr, and Nd) from first principles: Results

+We considered the magnetic properties of the doped compounds.
+They each have two \textit{Ln} atoms per unit cell.
+We compared the total energies of the ferromagnetic configuration, where the spins of the two atoms are aligned, and of the only antiferromagnetic configuration available in one unit cell, where the spins of the two atoms are antialigned.

-Bulk cerium, praseodymium and neodymium have respectively one, three and four 4$f$ electrons.
-The jump between Ce and Pr is due to the fact that bulk cerium has one electron in a 5$d$ band, whereas bulk praseodymium and neodymium do not.
+Bulk cerium, praseodymium and neodymium have respectively one, three and four 4$f$ electrons per atom.
+The two-electrons difference between Ce and Pr is due to the fact that bulk cerium has one electron in a 5$d$ band, whereas bulk praseodymium and neodymium have not.
 However when we place these elements in the compounds considered here, each atom of these species has one 5$d$ electron, thereby restoring the sequence.
 As expected the 4$f$ electrons are polarised and the 5$d$ are not.
-The spin polarisation is therefore 1, 2 and 3 for the Ce, Pr and Nd compounds, respectively.
-The 5$d$ electron appears unpolarised and strongly hybridised with other bands.
+The spin polarisation $N_{up}-N_{down}$ is therefore 1, 2 and 3 electrons for the Ce, Pr and Nd atoms in their respective compounds.
+The 5$d$ electron is unpolarised and strongly hybridised with other bands (Figure \ref{BiSbands}).